csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **select** _dept name_, _budget_ **from** _instructor_ **where** _dept count_(_dept name_) _\>_ 12;

 The SQL standard supports functions that can return tables as results; such functions are called **table functions**.5 Consider the function defined in Figure 5.6.
-The function returns a table containing all the instructors of a particular depart- ment.
+The function returns a table containing all the instructors of a particular department.
 Note that the function’s parameter is referenced by prefixing it with the name of the function (_instructor of.dept name_).

 The function can be used in a query as follows: